CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 interfaces, depending on the security and infrastructure requirement, both can be implemented in CenturyLink Cloud.

--   Deploy one CentOS 7 server using either the [Control Portal](//control.ctl.io), [CLI](//github.com/CenturyLinkCloud/clc-go-cli) or [API](//www.ctl.io/developers/)
+-   Deploy a CentOS 7 server using either the [Control Portal](//control.ctl.io), [CLI](//github.com/CenturyLinkCloud/clc-go-cli) or [API](//www.ctl.io/developers/)

 -   Once deployed, connect to [Client